monicahq/monica/readme.md

 ## Introduction

-MonicaHQ is an open-source web application to manage your personal relationships.
+Monica is an open-source web application to manage your personal relationships.
 Think of it as a CRM for your friends or family.
 This is what it currently looks like: